conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - Updated design and color theme
 - Added navigation breadcrumb
 - Enhanced multiple error messages throughout the product
+- Improved the connector 90 days heatmap

 ## Fixes 🔨
 - Fixed an issue with Topic Policy constraint Range where max value wasn't inclusive
 - Fixed an issue enforcing Topic policies in Console when changing settings
+- Added an error message when using the copy to clipboard button (for API Keys for instance) fails
 - Enhanced checks on local user creation emails
 - Prevented the deletion of a group when it is owner of an Application
 - Fixed an issue with the "New version" button in the banner that was still showing despite being on the latest version